-More specifically, the credence in the defendant's guilt might be 0.95 with the evidence, even though it should only be 0.9.
+6 More specifically, the credence in the defendant's guilt might be 0.95 with the evidence, even though it should only be 0.9.
 However, if the evidence is excluded, the credence in his guilt might be 0.4, which is not high enough to convict.

-See, eg, In re Winship, 397 US 358 (1970).
-See also Laudan, above n 2, especially ch 2; Chris Heffer, 'The Language of Conviction and the Convictions of Certainty: Is "Sure" an Impossible Standard of Proof?'
-(2007) 5(1) International Commentary on Evidence.
-Regarding the challenges jury members face in determining whether the burden of proof has been met, see Richard L Lippke, 'The Case for Reasoned Criminal Trial Verdicts' (2009) 22(2) Canadian Journal of Law and Jurisprudence 313.
-See also Michael Pardo and Ronald Allen, 'Juridical Proof and the Best Explanation' (2008) 27(3) Law and Philosophy 223.
+7 See, e.g., In re Winship 397 U.S. 358 (1970).
+See also Laudan (2006), esp. ch.
+2. See also Chris Heffer, "The Language of Conviction and the Convictions of Certainty: Is 'Sure' an Impossible Standard of Proof?", International Commentary on Evidence 5.1 (2007).
+Regarding the challenges jury members face in determining whether the burden of proof has been met, see: Richard L. Lippke, "The Case for Reasoned Criminal Trial Verdicts," Canadian Journal of Law and Jurisprudence 22.
+2 (2009): 313-30.
+See also Michael Pardo and Ronald Allen, "Juridical Proof and the Best Explanation," Law and Philosophy 27.3 (2008): 223-68.

-In terms of probabilities (ie, to which the trier of fact is certain of the defendant's guilt), beyond all reasonable doubt is something like 0.9 or greater, whereas preponderance of the evidence is greater than 0.5: Laudan, above n 2, 56.
+8 In terms of probabilities (i.e., to which the trier of fact is certain of the defendant's guilt), beyond all reasonable doubt is something like 0.9 or greater, whereas preponderance of the evidence is greater than 0.5.
+Laudan (2006): 56.
 As an anonymous reviewer helpfully points out, this may be an idiosyncratically American conception that does not generalize.

-wrongful acquittals, we would adopt preponderance of the evidence in criminal trials.
-We do not, however, so we adopt 'beyond all reasonable doubt' as a way to codify our sympathy with Blackstone.8
+one type of error for another.
+If we had symmetric attitudes toward wrongful convictions and wrongful acquittals, we would adopt preponderance of the evidence in criminal trials.
+We do not, however, so we adopt 'beyond all reasonable doubt' as a way to codify our sympathy with Blackstone.9

 In his book, Laudan mentions other ways in which our preference for wrongful acquittals outweighs our preference for wrongful convictions.
-For example, consider forced confessions, which can be excluded at trial.
-Is it more likely that the forced confession comes from someone who is guilty of a crime or someone who is innocent?
+For example, consider forced confessions, which can be excluded at trial.10 Is it more likely that the forced confession comes from someone who is guilty of a crime or someone who is innocent?
 There is no systematic data on this question, but there are certainly reasons to believe that it is the former.
-The guilty person is more likely to be apprehended in the first place, more likely to be able to plausibly confess (ie, to know details of the crime), and so on.
+The guilty person is more likely to be apprehended in the first place, more likely to be able to plausibly confess (i.e., to know details of the crime), and so on.
 But there is certainly a risk that an innocent person could be coerced into confessing.
 By discarding all forced confessions, this innocent person is spared, but so are the (ex hypothesi, more numerous) guilty people.
 So, again, our asymmetric attitudes toward different types of error are manifest.

-The point of this section has been to introduce the two different types of legal error - wrongful acquittal and wrongful conviction - and to show some ways in which our institutions are asymmetrically configured with response to those errors.
-Burden of proof is probably the most pronounced, but there are myriad other instantiations of these asymmetrical attitudes.
-10 But this discussion only addresses one facet of Blackstone's ratio, which is whether we have codified it, or at least something like it (ie, with silence as to the actual magnitude of the ratio).
-To put it another way, the discussion has been descriptive, but nothing normative has yet been said.
-We still owe an important answer as to why the asymmetry is justified, as well as how much asymmetry we should have.
-11 These questions will be addressed in subsequent sections.
+The point of this section has been to introduce the two different types of legal error wrongful acquittal and wrongful conviction-and to show some ways in which our institutions are asymmetrically configured with response to those errors.
+Burden of proof is probably the most pronounced, but there are myriad other instantiations of these asymmetrical attitudes.11 But this discussion only addresses one facet of Blackstone's ratio,

-An interesting question is why Blackstone's ratio pertains to criminal law rather than to civil law.
+9 An interesting question is why Blackstone's ratio pertains to criminal law rather than to civil law.
 Does it matter that, at least usually, civil liability results in financial consequences whereas criminal liability results in incarceration?